khangnv/DevOps_Microservices/README.md

   - `hadolint` to lint the Dockerfile. `hadolint` is a linter for Dockerfiles, and it helps ensure best practices in Dockerfile creation.
   - `pylint` to lint the Python source code. `pylint` is a widely used Python linter that checks for code quality and coding style.
 - `all`: This is the default target that developers can run with the `make` command without specifying a target explicitly.
 It combines the `install`, `lint`, and `test` targets.
 This way, you can quickly run all the necessary steps to prepare, lint, and test the project.

+## Delete Cluster

+- `minikube delete`: Cleans up resources and delete the kubernetes cluster.
+- `minikube stop`: Pauses the work and save the cluster state.